ghc-proposals/ghc-proposals/proposals/0000-delimited-continuation-primops.md

   * The CPS transformation obscures the structure of the code from the simplifier and demand analyzer and makes user-defined `RULES` far trickier to write.

 Without support from the runtime, this overhead is inevitable.
 This is especially frustrating because GHC’s implementation presents no real obstacles to implementing continuation capture directly.
-What’s more, the needed primitive functionality is small: given only the ability to capture and restore a slice of the RTS stack, more complicated patterns (such as tagged continuation prompts) can be efficiently implemented as derived operations in library code.
+What’s more, the needed primitive functionality is small: given only the ability to capture and restore a slice of the RTS stack, more complicated patterns can be efficiently implemented as derived operations in library code.

 ### Putting numbers to the cost